vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 }
 ```

-- `updateAddress` - function for updating existing billing address.
+- `updateAddress` - a function for updating existing billing address.
 This method accepts a single `params` object.
 The `params` has the following options:

     - `address: BillingAddressUpdateParams`